taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ---------------------

+SUBSTITUTE "LXDE_PROFILE_NAME" FOR THE LXDE PROFILE NAME USED FOR YOUR LXDE SESSION (whatever the sub-folder name is INSIDE: /home/YOUR_USER_NAME/.config/lxpanel).

-Create / edit the following file (you'll need sudo/root permissions): /lib/systemd/system/ticker.service and add the following (firefox can be changed to chromium if desired):
+Create / edit the following autostart file (create any directories that don't exist yet): /home/YOUR_USER_NAME/.config/lxsession/LXDE_PROFILE_NAME/autostart and add the following (epiphany can be changed to firefox or chromium if desired):

-[Unit]
-Description=Chromium Ticker
-Wants=graphical.target
-After=graphical.target

-[Service]
-Environment=DISPLAY=:0
-Environment=XAUTHORITY=/home/YOUR_USER_NAME/.Xauthority
-Type=simple
-ExecStart=/bin/bash /home/YOUR_USER_NAME/slideshow-crypto-ticker/bash/ticker-auto-start.bash firefox
-Restart=on-abort
-User=YOUR_USER_NAME
-Group=YOUR_USER_NAME

-[Install]
-WantedBy=graphical.target
+@/home/YOUR_USER_NAME/slideshow-crypto-ticker/bash/ticker-auto-start.bash epiphany

-After creating the service file above, we enable it with this command (so it runs on system startup):
+After creating the LXDE Desktop autostart file above, the ticker will run on system startup.

-sudo systemctl enable ticker.service

 ---------------------